Why Passwords Alone Are No Longer Enough

 Phased Implementation Timeline

 - Weeks 1-2: Enable two-factor authentication for the IT team and system administrators.
 Test account recovery procedures thoroughly.
-Document any issues that arise.
+Document any issues that arise during this testing phase.

 - Weeks 3-4: Roll out to power users, department heads, and anyone with elevated access.
-Collect feedback about the process and any compatibility issues.
+Collect feedback about the process and any compatibility issues with existing workflows.

 - Weeks 5-6: Mandate two-factor authentication for all remaining users.
-Run short training or Q&A sessions to address common questions.
+Run short training or Q&A sessions to address common questions and concerns.

 - Ongoing: Monitor adoption rates, support users who are struggling, and ensure any new systems added to the environment have two-factor authentication enforced from day one.